 You can choose to allow multiple payment methods, such as by credit card, cash, check, money order, online, or wire transfer as a convenience to the tenant.
 You can also specify multiple payment locations where payment is accepted, such as in person, online, or mailed to a certain address.
 If payment is accepted online, you will need to include the URL of the payment portal.

 Landlords often offer special deals in order to encourage new tenants to sign longer-term leases or agree to increased rental payments.
 You should include the details regarding any such incentives agreed to by the parties.
 Common signing incentives include rent concessions (e.g. the first month free), waived fees, or similar non-standard benefits.

 It is normally advised that landlords always collect a security deposit to protect against any damage to the property or delinquent payments.
+LegalNature's agreement takes the guesswork out of setting a compliant security deposit by providing state-specific guidance.
 Keep in mind that a good lease agreement will still protect the landlord in the event that the money owed by the tenant exceeds the security deposit.
-The security deposit is meant to make it easier for landlords to recover their losses at the end of the tenancy and helps the parties avoid any costly litigation.

 The security deposit is commonly used to repair damages that go beyond normal wear and tear to any part of the unit or common areas.
 In practice, this means that the landlord is responsible for repairing normal deterioration that occurs over time to the unit not caused by the tenant’s negligence.